 Innovative Teaching Summer Institute

-The Innovative Teaching Summer Institute is a four-day series of workshops, discussions, and shared reflections all centered on the use of emerging teaching practices and technologies to support effective teaching.
-ITSI is an opportunity for instructors to work with peers from a variety of disciplines, discuss pedagogical priorities, connect with resources and support, and develop themselves as innovative teachers.
+The Innovative Teaching Summer Institute (ITSI) is a four-day series of collaborative workshops, discussions, and shared reflections all centered on the use of emerging teaching practices and technologies to support effective teaching.
+ITSI is an opportunity for graduate student instructors to work with peers from a variety of disciplines, discuss pedagogical priorities, connect with resources and support, and develop themselves as innovative teachers.
+The 2018 Institute takes place Monday, June 11 – Thursday, June 14 from 9:00 AM – 4:00 PM at the Diana Center on the Barnard College campus.

 This program is open to all current Columbia University doctoral students.
 An upcoming teaching appointment is desirable, but not necessary to participate in the Summer Institute.